pinecoders/pine-utils/guides/faq_and_code/README.md

 ```
 EnterLong = GoLong and TradeDateIsAllowed()
 ```
-> Note that with this code snippet allows date filtering to be enabled/disabled using a checkbox.
-This way, you don't have to reset dates when filtering is no longer needed; just uncheck the box.
+> Note that with this code snippet, date filtering can be enabled/disabled using a checkbox.
+This way you don't have to reset dates when filtering is no longer needed; just uncheck the box.